Alcohol: It’s EVERYWHERE!

 Not that looking like a teenager is necessarily ideal, but being told you look younger than your years is never a bad thing, right?

-Coming from a town where Botox, brow lifts and boob jobs are par for the course, it’s refreshing to turning back the hands of time just by taking better care of myself.
+Coming from a town where Botox, brow lifts and boob jobs are par for the course, it’s refreshing to turn back the hands of time just by taking better care of myself.

 Yay for 100 days alcohol-free!